Georgia-Tech-Off-Road/GTOR-DAQ/Guides/ProjectProposal.md

 ## Alternatives to this Project
 What are alternatives to pursuing this project?
 If appropriate describe why you are not pursuing this alternative.

+##   Sources
+What evidence do you have to support your approach?
+Assemble a short list of projects/research (both GTOR, personal, and 3rd party examples are fine) that someone can use to gain a better understanding of your approach and reasoning.